core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Identifier (Gid): identifier assigned to the group.
 Group Identifiers are unique within the set of groups of a same Group Manager.

-* Endpoint ID: Sender ID of the endpoint, as defined in {{I-D.ietf-core-object-security}}.
-An Endpoint ID is provided to an endpoint upon joining a group, is valid only within that group, and is unique within the same group.
-Endpoints which are configured only as silent servers do not have an Endpoint ID.

 * Group request: CoAP request message sent by a client endpoint in the group to all server endpoints in that group.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
 This also provides assurances that the message was not tampered with by a different group member or by a non-group member.